-- Boundaries (e.g. energy sources, operations)
+- Boundaries (e.g., energy sources, operations)

-- Base year (i.e. start year of the target)
+- Base year (i.e., start year of the target)

-- Target year (i.e. end year of the target)
+- Target year (i.e., end year of the target)

 - Target type

-- Absolute (e.g. kWh or tCO2e18) OR
+- Absolute (e.g., kWh or tCO2e) OR

-- Intensity (e.g. kWh / kg of production volume)
+- Intensity (e.g., kWh / kg of production volume)

 - Reduction (in quantity or as a percentage)

-8.3.4.
+8.3.1.
 Science-Based Target (SBT)

-A Science-Based Target (SBT) is a GHG emissions reduction target in line with the level of decarbonisation required to keep a global temperature increase below 2°C compared to pre-industrial temperatures.
-This level of ambition translates to a reduction of 50-80% in GHG carbon emissions by 2050 from 2000 levels.
+A Science-Based Target (SBT) is a GHG emissions reduction target in line with the level of decarbonisation required to keep a global temperature increase well below 2°C compared to pre-industrial temperatures.

 The World Resources Institute (WRI) and the Science Based Targets initiative (SBTi) developed guidance to support companies across the apparel and footwear value chain to set SBTs.
-For more information: SBT Apparel Guidance.
+For more information, please read the latest guidance developed for the Apparel sector on the SBTi website.